Tag: Tips for authors

 Fantasy Worldbuilding Without Overwhelming Readers

-How to Build a Believable World Without Overwhelming the Reader As a reader, nothing pulls me out of a fantasy faster than pages of names, histories, and maps before I’ve met a single character to care about.
-As an editor, I see so many drafts that are one tiny tweak away from being deeply immersive…
+How to Build a Believable World Without Overwhelming the Reader As a reader, nothing pulls me out of a fantasy faster than pages of names, histories, and maps before I’ve met a single character I care about.
+As an editor, I see plenty of drafts that are only one small revision away from being deeply…

 • Fantasy Worldbuilding Blueprint: Avoid These 5 Mistakes